rdebusscher/pragmatic-microservices-lab/ReadMe.md

 Java EE application named Cargo Tracker.
 In microservices parlance, the application can be considered a monolith.
 Please follow the instructions in the directory to get the application running.
+* Having explored the Cargo Tracker Java EE application, we will discuss how the routing service can be separated into a separate REST service.
+We will call this separate service the path-finder application.
+In microservices parlance, Path Finder can be considered a microservice.
+We will develop path-finder as a separate Maven war project using JAX-RS, EJB and CDI.
+The Cargo Tracker application will use the JAX-RS client API to access the Path Finder application.
+Cargo Tracker and Path Finder can be deployed to the same GlassFish instance.
+* The [javaee-microservices](javaee-microservices/) directory has a possible solution for breaking up the Cargo Tracker application into simple, practical vanilla Java EE based microservices.
+You should follow the instructions in the directory to get the solution running and explore it.
+We will discuss this solution in detail.

 * There are two separate Maven projects in the zip you downloaded - cargo-tracker and path-finder.
 They are both in their own  directories under the root directory.
 You need